Etiquetas:

 Completa los huecos, después pulsa el botón Score para chequear tus respuestas

-me The Wild Rose but my name was Day
+They me The Rose but my name was Day

 Why they call me it I do not know for my name was Elisa Day